concord-consortium/lab-interactives-site/developer-doc/docker.md

 ## Build and Run a Container

 1. `docker-compose build`
+2. `docker-compose run --rm app /bin/bash -l -c "make everything"`
-2. `docker-compose up`
+3. `docker-compose up`

 By default you can connect to the site at http://localhost:9292

+This container should automatically rebuild any changes you make to interactives.
+It says it is reloading the browser after doing this, but that part is not working.
+So you will need to reload the browser manually after making changes.

 ## Opening an additional terminal

 You can open a second terminal and run:

-    docker-compose app /bin/bash -l
+    docker-compose exec app /bin/bash -l

-This will allow you to run other commands like `make all`.
+This will allow you to run other commands.

 ## Using a docker proxy